Blunt10K/temp_reading/README.md

 ## Measurements
 Temperature readings are logged at the top of each minute.

-Every hour, the temperature data is saved to a log file.
+Every minute, the temperature data is saved to a log file.